 Set on the eastern tip of Long Island, Gurney's is a Montauk institution, and the closest thing America has to a thalassotherapy spa.
-Gurney's is known for its spectacular views of the ocean, gorgeous beach, and famous neighbors such as Robert DeNiro and Ralph Lauren.
+Gurney's is known for its spectacular views of the ocean, gorgeous 2,000-foot-long private sand beach, and famous neighbors such as Robert DeNiro and Ralph Lauren.

-Thalassotherapy is the therapeutic use of the seawater and marine products like algae, seaweed and marine mud to promote health and wellness.
+Thalassotherapy is the therapeutic use of seawater and marine products like algae, seaweed, and marine mud to promote health and wellness.
 It's most popular in France and Spain.
-The U.S. has just as much coastline, but the development of true thalassotherapy has been inhibited by a lack of tradition and regulations that require the addition of chlorine to swimming pools -- even seawater pools where the water is changed daily.
+The U.S. has just as much coastline, but the development of true thalassotherapy has been inhibited by a lack of tradition and regulations that require the addition of chlorine to swimming pools—even seawater pools where the water is changed daily.

 Gurney's indoor seawater pool is the only one of its kind in America, filled with local ocean water that has been sand-filtered and warmed to a pleasant temperature.
 Floor-to-ceiling windows afford expansive ocean views, and in the summer, glass doors open onto an outdoor lounge deck.
 Alas for purists, they do have to add chlorine to comply with state laws, but add as little as possible.

 Gurney's 90-minute signature Marine Kur includes a seawater bath, exfoliation with seaweed toning gel followed by a Swiss shower, seaweed wrap and head massage followed by another Swiss shower, and an application of seaweed body lotion.
-It's done by "body therapists" who have many years experience but aren't licensed for massage.
-It's a very nice body treatment, but I'd ask for a massage therapist.
+It's done by "body therapists" who have many years of experience but aren't licensed for massage.

 Its Finnish-style rock sauna delivers dry heat, letting you enjoy high temperatures and deep physical benefits.
 As you loosen up, you can splash aromatherapy water on the heated rocks to raise the humidity temporarily and deliver moisture to the skin.
 Health perks of saunas include pain relief, improved circulation, and lower blood pressure.